M66B/FairEmail/docs/FAQ-de-rDE.md

 <a name="faq146"></a>
 **(146) How can I fix incorrect message times?**

-Da sowohl Sendedatum als auch Sendezeit optionale Angaben sind und vom Absender manipuliert werden können, verwendet FairEmail Daher standardmäßig das Empfangsdatum/die Empfangszeit des Servers.
+Since the sent date/time is optional and can be manipulated by the sender, FairEmail uses the server received date/time by default.

 Sometimes the server received date/time is incorrect, mostly because messages were incorrectly imported from another server and sometimes due to a bug in the email server.

 In these rare cases, it is possible to let FairEmail use either the date/time from the *Date* header (sent time) or from the *Received* header as a workaround.
-Dies kann in den erweiterten Kontoeinstellungen geändert werden: Einstellungen ➔ Schritt 1 ➔ Verwalten ➔ Konto ➔ Erweitert.
+This can be changed in the advanced account settings: Setup, step 1, Manage, tap account, tap Advanced.

 This will not change the time of already synchronized messages.
 To solve this, long press the folder(s) in the folder list and select *Delete local messages* and *Synchronize now*.